Greetings. My name is Craig.

 I have become quite familiar with the Oxford and Cambridge textbooks that most schools seem to use, and with the materials provided by the VSL for students studying by correspondence.
 With adult students, I prefer to use Ørberg’s Lingua Latina series, but also have and am happy to use Cambridge's Reading Latin and Wheelock’s and other books.

-Over the past few years, I have translated perhaps twenty different documents from the middle ages and renaissance for postgraduate history students.
+Over the past few years, I have translated dozens of different documents from the middle ages and renaissance for postgraduate history students.
 These have ranged from papal bulls to private letters to funeral orations.